projectsesame/sesame/site/content/resources/upgrading.md

 Please see the [Envoy Release Notes][32] for information about issues fixed in Envoy 1.18.3.

 ### The easiest way to upgrade (alpha)
-For existing Contour Operator users, complete the following steps to upgrade Contour:
+For existing Sesame Operator users, complete the following steps to upgrade Sesame:

 - Verify the operator is running v1.16.0, and it's deployment status is "Available=True".
-- Verify the status of all Contour custom resources are "Available=True".
+- Verify the status of all Sesame custom resources are "Available=True".
 - Update the operator's image to v1.17.0:
    ```bash
    $ kubectl patch deploy/sesame-operator -n sesame-operator -p '{"spec":{"template":{"spec":{"containers":[{"name":"sesame-operator","image":"docker.io/projectsesame/sesame-operator:v1.17.0"}]}}}}'
    ```
 - The above command will upgrade the operator.
-After the operator runs the new version, it will upgrade Contour.
+After the operator runs the new version, it will upgrade Sesame.
-- Verify the operator and Contour are running the new version.
+- Verify the operator and Sesame are running the new version.
-- Verify all Contour custom resources are "Available=True".
+- Verify all Sesame custom resources are "Available=True".

 ### The easy way to upgrade

 If the following are true for you:

-* Your installation is in the `projectcontour` namespace.
+* Your installation is in the `projectsesame` namespace.
 * You are using our [quickstart example][18] deployments.
 * Your cluster can take a few minutes of downtime.

-Then the simplest way to upgrade to 1.17.0 is to delete the `projectcontour` namespace and reapply one of the example configurations:
+Then the simplest way to upgrade to 1.17.0 is to delete the `projectsesame` namespace and reapply one of the example configurations:

 ```bash
 $ kubectl delete namespace projectsesame
 $ kubectl apply -f {{< param base_url >}}/quickstart/v1.17.0/sesame.yaml
 ```

-This will remove the Envoy and Contour pods from your cluster and recreate them with the updated configuration.
+This will remove the Envoy and Sesame pods from your cluster and recreate them with the updated configuration.
 If you're using a `LoadBalancer` Service, (which most of the examples do) deleting and recreating may change the public IP assigned by your cloud provider.
 You'll need to re-check where your DNS names are pointing as well, using [Get your hostname or IP address][12].

 ### The less easy way

-This section contains information for administrators who wish to apply the Contour 1.16.0 to 1.17.0 changes manually.
+This section contains information for administrators who wish to apply the Sesame 1.16.0 to 1.17.0 changes manually.
-The YAML files referenced in this section can be found by cloning the Contour repository and checking out the `v1.17.0` tag.
+The YAML files referenced in this section can be found by cloning the Sesame repository and checking out the `v1.17.0` tag.

-If your version of Contour is older than v1.16.0, please upgrade to v1.16.0 first, then upgrade to v1.17.0.
+If your version of Sesame is older than v1.16.0, please upgrade to v1.16.0 first, then upgrade to v1.17.0.

 1. Users of the example deployment should reapply the certgen Job YAML which will re-generate the relevant Secrets in a format compatible with [cert-manager](https://cert-manager.io) TLS secrets.
    This will rotate the TLS certificates used for gRPC security.